casouri/collab-mode/src/README.md

 the globally sequenced ops (let it be L₁) followed by local unsequenced ops (let it be L₂).
-Note that in this history, every op o\_i’s context C(o\_i) is the set of all ops before it, and we can infer the context of a global op with its g-seq, and that of a local op with it’s position in L₂ plus the content of L₁.
+Note that in this history, every op o\_i’s context C(o\_i) is the set of all ops before it, and we can infer the context of a global op with its g-seq (every ops before it in L₁), and that of a local op with it’s position in L₂ (every ops before it in L₂ plus all ops in L₁).

 At all times, the edit’s document state is the same as the document state at the end of the history (L₁ + L₂).
 So we know the op we send